fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 final name = 'Joe Doe';
 ```

-`final` in Dart is similar to `const` in JavaScript/TypeScript, to `final` in
+`final` in Dart is similar to `const` in JavaScript/TypeScript, and to `final`
-Java and to some extent `readonly` in C#.
+in Java and to some extent `readonly` in C#.

-Using `final` allows the compiler to do some optimizations, so it should be
+Using `final` allows the compiler to do some optimizations, therefore it should
-preferred whenever possible.
+be preferred whenever possible.

 ### const